negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 >"How we do, think about, think-with our research practices—be they written, spoken, or danced—matters."
 (Loveless 2019, 70)

-That is what this project is about. -- not trace!!! not cartography in cartesian sense ---- not operationalize practice
+That is what this project is about.
+Not a cartography, a trace of practice, a fixation operationalization or method, but an interference, a praxis, a doing and thinking (about) deep mapping

+"Research-creation, in important ways, resists the illustrative frameworks in which a thesis or dissertation explains, justifies, or describes an artistic practice (and vice-versa), exploding the inherited binary between the artist-object and the theorist-subject..."
+(Loveless 2019, 44)

+dedication

+- Gebert, Rosemary.
+“Form Drawing.”
+Child and Man 21, no. 1 (1987).
+- Steiner, Rudolf.
+“A Lecture on Eurythmy.”
+Archive.
+Rudolf Steiner Archive, August 26, 1923. https://rsarchive.org/Lectures/19230826p01.html.
 - McLucas, Clifford.
 “Deep Mapping.”
 Clifford McLucas.
 Accessed December 19, 2022. https://cliffordmclucas.info/deep-mapping.html.
 - Modeen, Mary, and Iain Biggs.
 “Deep Mapping and Slow Residency.”
 In Creative Engagements with Ecologies of Place: Geopoetics, Deep Mapping and Slow Residencies, 50–73.
 London: Routledge, 2020. https://doi.org/10.4324/9781003089773.
 - Bissell, Laura, and David Overend.
 “Regular Routes: Deep Mapping a Performative Counterpractice for the Daily Commute 1.”
 Humanities 4, no. 3 (September 2015): 476–99. https://doi.org/10.3390/h4030476.